AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Dataset
 -------

-ABL-Package assumes user data to be structured as a tuple, comprising the following three components:
+ABL-Package assumes user data to be either structured as a tuple or a ``ListData`` which is the underlying data structure utilized in the whole package and will be introduced in the next section.
+Regardless of the chosen format, the data should encompass the following three essential components:

 - ``X``: List[List[Any]]